TonyTran198/tonytran198/README.md

 ## 📋 About Me

-Experienced Frontend Developer with **10+ years** of professional experience specializing in **Shopify**, **WordPress**, and **Flutter** development.
+Experienced Frontend Developer in **Shopify**, **WordPress**, and **Flutter** development.
 Passionate about creating responsive, user-friendly web applications and cross-platform mobile solutions.
 Strong expertise in e-commerce platforms, theme customization, and modern frontend technologies.

 ### 🏆 Key Highlights
-- **10+ years** of professional frontend development experience
+- **8+ years** of professional frontend development experience
 - **Expert in Shopify** theme development and customization
 - **Flutter Developer** with cross-platform mobile app expertise
 - **Strong portfolio** of e-commerce websites for international clients